-- Self-Supporting/Continuing Education Classes: Tuition and fees for these classes are due upon registration. - 4.
-Students Sponsored by a Third Party Agency: A. A valid letter of sponsorship is required to be on file in Financial Services.
-B. Students are required to make arrangements for agency billing with Financial Services in accordance with payment deadlines. - C. Students are responsible for any charges not covered by their Agency and are subject to late fees and refund guidelines. - D. Questions?
+3. Self-Supporting/Continuing Education Classes: Tuition and fees for these classes are due upon registration.

+- 4. Students Sponsored by a Third Party Agency: A. A valid letter of sponsorship is required to be on file in Accounts Receivable office.
+The valid letter needs to be on file by the payment deadlines, as specified in our current publication, in order to prevent classes from being dropped. - B. Students are required to make arrangements for agency billing with Financial Services in accordance with payment deadlines. - C. Students are responsible for any charges not covered by their Agency and are subject to late fees and refund guidelines. - D. Questions?
 Call Financial Services, 970.339.6349. - Each student is responsible for payment of his/her own expenses.
 The College is not responsible for making payment arrangements with parents, guardians, international agencies, or other third parties.